cocos/cocos-docs/en/scripting/decorator.md

 ## `cc` Property

-When the decorator [property](#property) is applied to a property or accessor of a `cc` class, this property is called a cc property.
+When the decorator [property](#property) is applied to a property or accessor of a `cc` class, this property is called a `cc` property.

-Similar to the `cc` class, the cc property injects additional information to control Cocos Creator 3.0's serialization of the property, the editor's presentation of the property, and so on.
+Similar to the `cc` class, the `cc` property injects additional information to control Cocos Creator 3.0's serialization of the property, the editor's presentation of the property, and so on.

 ### `property`

-The various properties of the cc property are specified via the `property()` argument.
-Optional parameters can be found in: [property parameters](./reference/attributes.md)
+The various properties of the `cc` property are specified via the `property()` parameter.
+Optional parameters can be found in: [Property Attributes](./reference/attributes.md).

-property is written with the following reference:
+`property()` is written with the following reference:

 ```ts
 @property({